In order to use a video presentation on a web page, you will need to use a couple of video tools and software, depending on each step you perform.

 In order to understand video compression, you first need to become familiar with “codecs” and how they work.
 Codec stands for compression/decompression, and it’s the piece of software you use to compress very large files into much smaller files.
 Normally, you will choose a codec according to the video format you are interested to use.

 Audio in a video file always increases file size, sometimes dramatically.
 This makes selecting audio options an important factor in keeping file size to a minimum.
-You need to see if the soundtrack works good at 11 KHz 8 bit Mono (not Stereo).
-Use this low quality setting if you can get away with it.
+You need to see if the soundtrack works well at 11 kHz 8 bit Mono (not Stereo).
+Use this low-quality setting if you can get away with it.
 Changing from mono to stereo essentially doubles the amount of space needed to store your file’s audio, so stereo should only be used if absolutely necessary.
 For improved (mono) voice quality, try raising the frequency to 16 or 20 kHz.

 Obviously, quality is the first cost of the compressing process.
 You have to make things smaller in memory size so you shrink display size.
 Or you might cut down on the number of frames per second that are shown.
 You might throw out the fine details.
 Or make the audio sound less clear.
 Or, as is most common, do all of these steps and then some.

-Most video editing software are geared for making online presentations and many will also create streaming video files.
+Most video editing software is geared for making online presentations and many will also create streaming video files.

 E) Distribute your video presentation on the Internet